git-town/git-town/website/src/preferences/bitbucket-username.md

 ## Git metadata

-You can configure the app password manually by running:
+You can configure the Bitbucket username manually by running:

 ```bash
 git config [--global] git-town.bitbucket-username <token>